softwaremill/sttp/docs/backends/wrappers/opentelemetry.md

 # OpenTelemetry

-Currently the following OpenTelemetry features are supported:
+Currently, the following OpenTelemetry features are supported:

 - metrics using `OpenTelemetryMetricsBackend`, wrapping any other backend
 - tracing using `OpenTelemetryTracingZioBackend`, wrapping any ZIO2 backend